meltyourface/blank/posts/Devils-Grimoire/Esoteric-Practices-for-Personal-Power-and-Spiritual-Growth/index.md

 **Ingredients**: Nightshade, wormwood, and mandrake root mixed in a base of pomegranate wine.

-Goals and Intended Effects: Heightened perception, insight into hidden realms, enhanced arcane abilities.
+**Goals and Intended Effects**: Heightened perception, insight into hidden realms, enhanced arcane abilities.

 6. Protective Circle or Barrier